uw-cmg/ML-error/README.md

 Code to generate plots for research on scaling error bars from machine-learning models.

 # Instructions for use:
-To recreate the figures from the paper "Calibrated Bootstrap for Uncertainty Quantification in Regression Models", use the format specified below.
+To recreate the figures from the paper "Calibrated Bootstrap for Uncertainty Quantification in Regression Models", use the command line format specified below.
+Code should be run with Python 3.

 ```
 usage: <python> main.py <action> <model> <dataset> <optional_save_path>